Skip to content

 # GOOGLE_API_KEY is NOT needed when using Vertex AI with ADC

-4. Compile and Run Your Agent
+4. Build and Run Your Streaming Agent

 First, build your TypeScript code: